alik604/myPyBackDoor/README.md

   - 9: "Shut it down" -MC Hammer
   - 10: Get wifi Password list

-+ one could use my python keylogger to extent this app
-+ ... or my DOS client

  ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.